Angel Wing Begonia Begonia 'Argenteo-guttata'

 -

 The plant may need pruning or staking if it starts to become unruly or misshapen.
 Regular pinching begun early to encourage branching will produce a fuller plant with more bloom.
-Best propagation is from tip cuttings, but stem cuttings also work.
-Begonia 'Argenteo guttata' is not frost hardy and temperatures should not drop below 50 degrees Fahrenheit nor be higher than 86 degrees Fahrenheit, thus it is often grown as a houseplant or, in the garden, as an annual.
+It is best propagated from tip cuttings, but stem cuttings and division also work.

 Diseases, Insects, and Other Plant Problems: No insects or diseases are known to be partial to shrub-like begonias other than those which may infest begonias generally.
+Powdery mildew is sometimes a problem.

 VIDEO Created by Elisabeth Meyer for "Annuals, Perennials, Vines, and Groundcovers" a plant identification course offered in partnership with Longwood Gardens.